 A Graphic Memoir in Progress

 This section includes images and the opening chapter from a graphic memoir in progress.
 The images not only illustrate the story, but the process of making art is a lens for peering into the past.

 Chapter 1: Vantage Point

 I’m working on another painting about my family.
 It’s based on a photo from Cathy’s thirteenth birthday, two or three months before Mom was first bedridden.
 Cathy sits in front of her cake as Joe and I cheerfully look on and Jenny hams it up.
-Mom and Dad don’t appear, but they were there.
-Dad took the snapshot; what you see of the photographer’s table setting is a bit of his orange ashtray and the top of his glass of what must be scotch and water.
+Mom and Dad don’t appear in the picture, but they were there.
+Dad took the snapshot.
+You see at the bottom edge his orange ashtray and the top of his glass of what must be scotch and water.
 He must have been looking for a new job because there’s a newspaper “want ad,” as he’d say, sitting by the ashtray.
 In the photo, you also see part of Mom’s glass (surely scotch too) and a speck of her placemat.
-In the painting, I made an intentionally empty shape of her placemat, gave form to her and Dad’s drinks, and added the fingers reaching for the drink on the right.
-When I did, I was surprised to see that the drinks stand in for my parents and that in many ways the picture is about their presence at the time of the photo but also their long absence.
+In the painting, I made an intentionally empty space of her place at the table, gave form to her and Dad’s drinks, and added the fingers reaching for the drink on the right.
+When I did, I was surprised to see the drinks stand in for my parents and that in many ways the picture is about their presence at the time of the photo but also their long absence.
 Mom died ten years after the photo was taken, at age forty-nine.
 Dad died eight years after her, at sixty.

 I’m painting over a crummy figure study from my Studio School days.
 Although the new image obliterates the old, pinpoints of color from the study sparkle through.
 All over, old paint provides texture and strata.
 I feel more as if I’m conducting an archeological dig than laying down a new surface.